ParkinsonLab/Metatranscriptome-Workshop/README.md

     -   `-o`: Output file name.
     -   `-f`: Output file is in a tabular format.

-From the output of these searches, you next need to extract the top matched proteins using the following script and generate the final read to gene/protein mapping tables:
+From the output of these searches, you now need to extract the top matched bacterial proteins using the following script and generate a read to protein mapping table:

 ```
-X.py
+8_Diamond_Protein_Map.py
 ```

 **Notes**